SecurAir/SecurAir/README.md

 ## Windows 10 users
 These instructions assume that you're using a Windows 10 System

+- Disable some aggressive virus scanners.
+Norton didn't like pio to compile the software.
 - Install Visual Studio Code
 - Install the PlatformIO extension in VSCode.
 - Install Python 3.11 and make sure the option to add to the PATH is selected!